 English Language is viewed as a versatile and valuable course by universities and employers.
 It equips students with skills that are transferable and relevant in the rapidly changing world.
 Typically students move go on to work in a diverse range of roles.
 English graduates are reflective, independent and excellent communicators.
-Common goals for students are Higher Education courses in English, Linguistics, Drama, Arts, Social Sciences, Media and Education.
+Common goals for students are Higher Education courses in Linguistics, Drama, Arts, Social Sciences, Media and Education.
 English is a good subject for those interested in Law, Politics, HR, Journalism.
-In addition, students also gain the opportunity to go on trips, including a creative writing week with professional writers in Wales and this year a trip to Lancaster University.
+In addition, students also gain the opportunity to go on the creative writing week with professional writers in Wales.